maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 There is a large importance of the 2 features extracted by the PCA on the embedding.
 Including them at that point might not be a good idea.
 We might need to fine-tune the Word2Vec embedding for our use case.
 A similar approach with a PCA on a Tf-Idf has been tested and brought similar results.

 > This highlights a major limitation in the dataset itself.
-This open source library focuses on european art between the 3rd and the 19th century, and includes a lot of religious work.
+This open source library focuses on european art between the 3rd and the 19th century, and includes mostly religious art.
 Therefore, the titles, the pictures and some characteristics are quite similar accross artists.
 Pre-trained models require fine-tuning, and feature engineering needs to be done wisely.

 # Exploiting the images

 The URL column contains a link to download the images.
 By clicking on a link, we end up on the webpage of the painting.

 ![image](https://maelfabien.github.io/assets/images/expl_8.png)